 Is speed training appropriate for adolescents?
 Part II

 In part one of my article (see Issue 11 of the Successful Coaching Newsletter (April 2004)) 'Is speed training appropriate for adolescents', I discussed the concern of inappropriate power, strength and hypertrophy training with pubescent athletes.
-One of the main concerns I have with respect to trainers working with our younger athletes is their lack of knowledge in reference to the science of human development and, moreover, how that translates into incorrect programming.
+One of the main concerns I have for trainers working with our younger athletes is their lack of knowledge about the science of human development and how that translates into incorrect programming.

 Herein lies the difference between 'hard work' and 'smart work'.
-Hard work occurs when trainers, typically not familiar with growth and development, take young athletes through fitness-based conditioning sessions aimed at improving the fitness of the athlete in a short period of time.
+Hard work occurs when trainers, typically not familiar with growth and development, take young athletes through fitness-based conditioning sessions aimed at improving the fitness of the athlete in a short period.
 These sessions often include machine-based strength training, plyometric drills, high-speed treadmill sprint drills and basic 'abdominal' or 'core' work.
-Smart work involves developmental-based conditioning sessions aimed at improving the overall athleticism and developmental conditioning of the athlete over a prolonged period of time.
+Smart work involves developmental-based conditioning sessions aimed at improving the overall athleticism and developmental conditioning of the athlete over a prolonged period.
 These sessions will often include bodyweight or technical elements of strength training, technical aspects of jump training, technical components and developmental drills associated with speed training as well as integrative strength work (designed to improve the synergistic and harmonious nature of the body working as a unit).

 No one would expect a young student to pass grade four in six weeks.
-In fact, to become good in anything typically requires a concerted effort over several years.
-Why then, do we insist on training young athletes with hard work over a short period of time?
+To become good in anything typically requires a concerted effort over several years.
+Why then, do we insist on training young athletes with hard work over a short period?

 Enough about what we should not be doing, let us move on to what young pubescent athletes should be doing.